 So where is the link with trust?

 So how do we reach the position of trusted in a partnering relationship?
-There are two dimensions of activity to be considered; above the line behaviours, and below the line thinking.
+There are two dimensions of activity to be considered; our observable behaviours, and embracing the values of partnering.

 How you ‘turn up’.
 Remember that first impressions count, and whilst you don’t want to be giving up who you are, there is an element of alignment that needs to occur between who you are, and who your client is (and where they are), to establish the first non-verbal elements of rapport.
 Really good business partners know that building trust and a relationship commences before they’ve even opened their mouth.
 An important element of your first impression is the ‘pre-first impression’.
 You may be meeting an internal client for the first time; but what reputation are you bringing with you?
 Are you known for a solid, dependable level of delivery or a hit and miss track record.
 Your reputation, and pre-first impression should be top of mind and this is especially true for internal business partners where the ability for your internal clients to connect, gossip and share experiences is much easier than it is if you were dealing with external clients.
 This all forms part of the package that will walk through the office door of your new client.